Brain & Nervous System Health Center

-Deep brain stimulation (DBS) is used to treat a number of movement disorders including essential tremor.
-DBS is a way to inactivate the thalamus, a structure deep in the brain that coordinates and controls muscle activity, without purposefully destroying the brain.
+Deep brain stimulation (DBS) is used to treat a number of movement disorders, including Essential Tremor.
+DBS is a way to stimulate the thalamus, a structure deep in the brain that coordinates and controls muscle activity.
 The true cause of essential tremor is still not understood, but it is thought that the abnormal brain activity that causes tremor is processed through the thalamus.

 How Effective Is Deep Brain Stimulation?

-Deep brain stimulation provides moderate relief for approximately 90% of patients.
+Deep brain stimulation provides moderate relief for approximately 90% of patients with essential tremor.

 How Does Deep Brain Stimulation Work?